 The Dunning-Kruger Effect is when you know a little about a topic and are, therefore, overly confident about your expertise in that topic.
 When people don’t know anything about a topic, they have low confidence in their expertise.
 However, as soon as they know a tiny bit, their confidence soars.

-Then, the more people learn, the less confident they become because they begin to realize that it’s more complex than they initially realized.
-Once someone starts to actually become an expert in a field, their confidence finally starts to gradually increase again.
+Then, the more people learn, the less confident they become because they realize that it’s more complex than they initially realized.
+Once someone starts to become an expert in a field, their confidence finally starts to gradually increase again.

 Knowing about the Dunning-Kruger Effect is important if you want to avoid binary thinking.
 Our smartphones give us access to the basics about any and every topic.
 This primes us for feeling way too confident about our understanding of way too many things.